 Snake Farm visit the Mae Sa Snake Farm (Mae Rim area)

-Tai Chi Chuan - For a healthy life - see Tai Chi Thailand website for current prices and calendar of courses.
+Tai Chi Chuan - For a healthy life - see Tai Chi Thailand and Body and Mind Healing Center websites for current prices and calendar of courses.

 Temples - (see "Temples" page for more information)